 Figure 2.2.
-Stability of the RS41 temperature sensor after a three year storage period.
-The measurement uncertainty of the test system was 0.07 °C (k=2).
+Stability of the RS41 temperature sensor after storage at room temperature and in accelerated storage test conditions.

 2.2.3 Accuracy after ground preparation

 To assess the combined uncertainty in the Vaisala Radiosonde RS41 temperature measurement after ground preparation, the uncertainty components of the sensor model and calibration, together with uncertainties relating to storage, are taken into consideration.
 Uncertainty factors related to solar radiation and dynamic sounding conditions are excluded.
 The results of the uncertainty analysis model are shown in Figure 2.3.